arrowtype/shantell-sans-specimen/src/routes/process/ProcessArticle.md

 <figure>
     <img loading="lazy" src="assets/kinetic.gif" alt="'Typography is kinetic' text changing shape" title="Animation of all five variable axes of Shantell Sans">
 </figure>
-<figcaption>Animation of all five variable axes of Shantell Sans: Weight, Italic, Irregularity, Bounce, and Tracking</figcaption>
+<figcaption>Animation of all five variable axes of Shantell Sans: Weight, Italic, Informality, Bounce, and Spacing</figcaption>

 And finally, to make sure the typeface would support the needs of detailed typography, it had to also include OpenType features like tabular vs proportional figures, fractions, and localized forms.